stronnag/mwptools/docs/cygwin-readme.md

 export LIBGL_ALWAYS_INDIRECT=Y
 ```

-The X server (VcXsrv) must be running, it may the convenient to start this automatically from the Windows Startup directory.
+The X server (VcXsrv) must be running, it may be convenient to start this automatically from the Windows Startup directory.

 A Windows batch file is provided that may be used as a desktop shortcut `docs/mwp.bat`